jupyterlab/scipy2019-jupyterlab-tutorial/readme.md

 # Scipy 2019 JupyterLab tutorial

-This repository contain material and instructions to follow the JupyterLab tutorial during Scipy 2019.
+This repository contains material and instructions for the JupyterLab tutorial during Scipy 2019.

 During the tutorial, feel free to get on the [Gitter `jupyterlab/jupyterlab` channel](https://gitter.im/jupyterlab/jupyterlab) for help and updates.